AdamGoldsmith/cloud-gitlab/README.md

 #### Requirements

 * Pre-configured cloud provider credentials.
 For example, with GCP a service account JSON file
-* SSH key pair for connecting to newly-created instance
+* SSH key pair for connecting to newly-created instances
 * Ansible 2.7+ (tested with 2.9.4)
 * Terraform 0.12+ (tested with 0.12.26)